datahangar/datahangar/README.md

 # Datahangar

-A bunch of Kustomize scripts to launch a complete e2e data pipeline to validate several features of pmacct (mostly JSON via kafka to a TS DB path).

-(This is heavily WIP, so ignore this repository for now)
+datahangar aims at providing a fully open-source, Kubernetes-deployable, end-to-end network data pipeline.

+:warning: Note: This project is currently under heavy development and is not yet ready for end-users to use.

+## Stack

+* Infrastructure:
+  * Kubernetes
+  * postgresql
+  * zookeeper
+* Collection:
+  * pmacct
+* Bus
+  * Kafka
+* Storage
+  * Clickhouse _or_
+  * Druid
+* Visualization
+  * Turnilo (only compatible with Druid at the moment)

+## Documentation

+:construction_worker: Work in progress.

-## Authors
+## Contact

+If you're interested in this project or would like to contribute, feel free to reach out:

-Marc Sune < marcdevel (at) gmail (dot) com>
+:email: Marc Sune < marcdevel (at) gmail (dot) com>